 This time of year, there are so many reasons to celebrate.
-Last Saturday night was the annual Mooloolaba Christmas Boat Parade that goes along the canal where we live.
-Usually we have a party at home but this year we went next door to Jan and David’s – they’re the friends we test out new restaurants with.
+Last Saturday night was the annual Mooloolaba Christmas Boat Parade.
+Usually there is a party at home but this year I was invited to Jan and David’s – they’re the friends I test out new restaurants with.
 Both are food and wine lovers who enjoy entertaining

 When I heard about the Penfolds ‘Numbers Can Be Extraordinary’ campaign, I wanted to be a part of it.
 In October, Penfolds – whose heritage dates back over 170 years – unveiled The Penfolds Collection 2015.
 The Penfolds Collection has a number for every type of gift.

-When John and I were married, we gave each other bottles of Grange to be opened on our 10th wedding anniversary.
+Ages ago, when John and I were married, we gave each other bottles of Grange to be opened on our 10th wedding anniversary.
 When year ten came around, we had a fantastic party and enjoyed every bit of that wine.
-I was ready to get married again just so we could buy more Grange but John reminded me that I could buy great wine for him anytime.
+I was ready to get married again just so we could buy more Grange but John said I didn’t need a big occasion to buy great wine.
+Sadly my wallet no longer appears to have enough cash for Grange.

 I took a bottle of 2013 Bin 389 to the Boat Parade party.
 This wine is often referred to as ‘Baby Grange’, in part because components of the wine are matured in the same barrels that held the previous vintage of Grange.
 The wine has the structure of Cabernet Sauvignon with the intensity and richness of Shiraz.